5 Signs Your Business Should Move Online

 Communicate with your web designer

-Make sure you are able to clearly communicate what you want and the ideas you have.
-A web designer will be able to work to create something perfect for your needs, but they need your help to know what to include and what’s important to your online business.
-Even if you don’t know exactly what you want yet, you will know the look and feel you want to create and the type of experience you want your customer to have.
+Make sure you can communicate what you want and the ideas you have.
+A web designer will be able to work to create something perfect for your needs, but they need your help to know what to include and what’s essential to your online business.
+Even if you don’t know precisely what you want, you will know the look and feel you want to create and the experience you want your customer to have.

-You want the design to show your personality and identify your brand accurately, while also be easy for users to navigate.
+You want the design to show your personality and identify your brand accurately while also being easy for users to navigate.

-If you have business partners or key stakeholders then sit and discuss the look and feel of the website with them first.
-Getting everyone on the same page from the beginning will save you a lot of headaches down the track, headaches that might be expensive if they require a complete design overhaul.
+If you have business partners or key stakeholders, then discuss the look and feel of the website with them first.
+Getting everyone on the same page from the beginning will save you a lot of headaches down the track, which might be expensive if they require a complete design overhaul.

 Supporting all devices

-You need to make sure your website works on different devices including iPads and all smartphones.
-This may influence the look and feel you choose and how you display your products (see next point) as displays and navigation can be very different.
+You must ensure your website works on different devices, including iPads and smartphones.
+This may influence the look and feel you choose and how you display your products (see next point), as displays and navigation can be very different.

 Display your wares

-Will you be selling any existing products from your traditional business or is this a new venture?
+Will you sell existing products from your traditional business, or is this a new venture?

-If you are providing services you will usually find you can keep your entire traditional offering online, even offer some extra web-based services like consultations and online face to face quotes may become an option.
+If you are providing services, you can usually keep your entire traditional offering online.
+Even offering extra web-based services like consultations and online face-to-face quotes may become an option.

 Be sure to showcase your best sellers and any lightweight items.
 Make choice the easiest thing for your customers.
-That means simple products that work for them, not a wider range.
+That means simple products that work for them, not a more comprehensive range.

-For those who are selling products, you may find that less is more.
-If too many items are crowding your store, it can make selection confusing, scrolling impossible or loading times slow.
+For those selling products, you may find that less is more.
+If too many items crowd your store, it can confuse selection, make scrolling impossible or slow loading times.

-It can also be cost-effective to keep your inventory of offering shorter, as well as making your services more reliable and easy for you to keep track of, even if it’s just while you are getting used to the online running of things and perfecting your online shopping experience.
+It can also be cost-effective to keep your inventory of offerings shorter, as well as make your services more reliable and easy for you to keep track of, even if it’s just while you are getting used to the online running of things and perfecting your online shopping experience.

 Payments

-The type of payment option/s you select will be important as it will impact the experience your customer has.
+The type of payment option/s you select will be important as it will impact your customer’s experience.
 There are two factors you must take into account.

 1. It is easy.